uzairudev/Project-Mitsuba-Nerfstudio/README.md

 plt.show()
 ```
+While computing PSNR between two predicted or reconstructed images is technically feasible, it is not a common practice in the field of 3D reconstruction or image processing.
+The primary reason for this is that PSNR and SSIM is traditionally used to measure the fidelity of a reconstructed image with respect to a ground truth reference.
+When both images are reconstructions or predictions, there is no absolute reference to determine the true quality of either image, making PSNR less meaningful in this context.

 ## Acknowledgements

 - [Mitsuba Renderer](https://www.mitsuba-renderer.org/) for providing the rendering framework.
 - [Nerfstudio](https://docs.nerf.studio/) for providing the foundational code and concepts used in the `splatfacto.py` implementation.